sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 04-03-2018

+- http://www.oreilly.com/programming/free/designing-autonomous-teams-and-services.csp Very interesting ebook.
+Helps you to get insights how to break down a company business into autonomous teams and bounded contexts; identify bottlenecks; all sort of schemas to pinpoint knowledge, boundaries, and organizational behavior.

 # 03-03-2018

 - https://cloudplatform.googleblog.com/2018/03/queue-based-scaling-made-easy-with-new-stackdriver-per-group-metrics.html Create a pool of workers on GCE which will scale according to the lag of a pubsub subcription, and easily monitor within StackDriver